systemik/Kobra3-Firmware/README.md

-# Kobra3-Firmware - ADB + SSH + BED MESH VISUALIZER(2.3.3.9) + LIGHT CONTROL + TIMELAPSE ACCESS/CONVERT
+# Kobra3-Firmware - ADB + SSH + BED MESH VISUALIZER(2.3.3.9) + MJPG STREAMER + LIGHT CONTROL + TIMELAPSE ACCESS/CONVERT + REMOVE NAG SCREEN CUSTOM FIRMWARE
 Kobra3 Firmware information and How to update Kobra3 Firmware via USB

-> [!CAUTION]
-> # NOT YET TESTED WITH 2.3.5.3.
-PLEASE DO NOT USE ON THIS VERSION BEFORE THIS IS TESTED.

 > [!WARNING]
 > # USE AT YOUR OWN RISK.
 I TAKE NO RESPONSABILITY OF WHAT YOU DO WITH BELOW INFORMATION
-> # Latest version tested : 2.3.3.9
+> # Latest version tested : 2.3.5.3

 This version start adb + ssh on port **2222** and a web server on port **8000**.
 Web port has been changed to allow use of these tweaks in parallel to the other custom firmware with mainsail.